View Croatia in a larger map

 One reason why Pazin makes such a great base is that there are buses, trains and roads connecting the town with nearly every Istrian destination.
 There are trains to Zagreb, Pula, Buzet and Ljubljana and buses to Pula, Rovinj, Porec, Motovun and other destinations.
 Be aware that buses and trains are dramatically less frequent on weekends.
 See more on getting around Croatia by bus and by train.
 By car, Pazin is less than an hour away from most coastal towns.

-The only hotel within Pazin is the new and beautiful four-star Villa Aurora with a swimming pool.
+The only hotel within Pazin is the new and beautiful four-star Resort Cize with a swimming pool.
+Most of the private accommodation is in the villages and countryside surrounding Pazin and provides excellent value for money.
+A car is necessary though as public transport is nearly non-existent.
 Not far from town in rural Grascice is the Villas Poli Svetega Antona.
 These are restored medieval houses that together form most of Grascice village.
 It makes a nice, relaxing holiday.
-Most of the private accommodation is in the villages and countryside surrounding Pazin.